 "resource \"" + name + "\" does not match trust level of other resources of the same name" "class \"" + packageName + "\" does not match trust level of other classes in the same package"The following two

-SecurityExceptionsare thrown when untrusted components have been previously accessed, an attempt to load a trusted component was previously detected, and a decision was made to allow mixed components to coexist, and a jar containing trusted components is opened and a component name collision is detected between trusted and untrusted components.
+SecurityExceptionsare thrown when untrusted components have been previously accessed, an attempt to load a trusted component was previously detected, and a decision was made to allow mixed components to coexist, and a JAR containing trusted components is opened and a component name collision is detected between trusted and untrusted components.

 "untrusted resource \"" + name + "\" in class path" "untrusted class package \"" + packageName + "\" in class path"

 Trusted-Librarymanifest attribute.
-Can I sign the jar files in the sandboxed JNLP without having to change the JNLP to request the
+Can I sign the JAR files in the sandboxed JNLP without having to change the JNLP to request the

-Answer: Yes, with some limitations beginning with Java
+Answer: Yes, with some limitations beginning

-that uses the
+file that uses the

-all-permissions security model, and the trusted
+all-permissions security model, and

-application JNLP's jars are searched first,
+the main application JNLP's JARs are searched first, followed in

 Answer: No, Java ME is not affected.